NarnamangalamBhumika/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 Identify misclassifications and model weaknesses.
 Monitor sentiment over time in real-time applications (e.g., tracking public mood on social media).

-Dataset Used in Sentiment Analysis Code :
+DATASET USED :

 The code provided uses the movie_reviews dataset from the NLTK library.
 This dataset contains 2000 movie reviews categorized as:
 1000 positive reviews
 1000 negative reviews
 Each review is stored as a plain text file, and the dataset is often used for benchmark testing in sentiment analysis research and practice.

-Applications of Sentiment Analysis :
+APPLICATION OF SENTIMENT ANALYSIS :

 Sentiment analysis has numerous real-world applications:
 Business Intelligence: Companies use sentiment analysis to analyze customer feedback, reviews, and survey responses to improve products and services.